benwen2511/cosc3380_hw4/README.md

 "port":
 }

-step 4: in your terminal, run "node server.js"
+step 4: in your terminal, run "node server.js" to run back end server side

-step 5: Use live server extension (available on VScode) to run HTML file instruction how to install live server : https://youtu.be/9kEOkw_LvGU?si=OWa7_hQhZoxYNaIl If you run html directly on chrome (double clicking on the html file), you will RUN INTO ERROR
+step 5: open another terminal, run "node app.js" to run front end HTML

 step 6:If the tables are empty, click on "create table" button to add example datas to tables on your local machine